Westonka High School: Awards and recognitions

+Westonka Public Schools is ranked as the No. 1 traditional public school district in the state and No. 4 overall out of 446 Minnesota districts by Schooldigger.
+U.S. News and World Report ranked Westonka High School as the No. 10 traditional public high school in Minnesota and the No. 18 "Best High School" overall in the state.
+Three Westonka schools were named among America’s Healthiest Schools for 2025 - National children’s health organization Alliance for a Healthier Generation recognized both of Westonka’s primary schools—Hilltop Primary and Shirley Hills Primary—as well as Westonka High School, for their commitment to advancing whole child health.

+This year, only four schools in Minnesota earned the America’s Healthiest Schools distinction.
+Hilltop and Shirley Hills were awarded in the “Strengthening Social-Emotional Health & Learning” category, while Westonka High School was recognized for “Supporting School Health Services.”

 The original structure, designed by Hammel, Green and Abrahamson, won a 1972 AIA Minnesota Merit Award.

-Mound Westonka High School is ranked among the top high schools in the United States by several national publications.
-Mound Westonka ranks fifth in Minnesota and 104th in the country on Newsweek's 2014 list of "America's Top High Schools."
-MWHS was also named to U.S. News & World Report's 2014 "Best High Schools" list, The Washington Post's 2014 "America's Most Challenging High Schools" list and Niche's 2014 "Best Public High Schools" list.
+Westonka High School is ranked among the top high schools in the United States by several national publications.

+Westonka ranked fifth in Minnesota and 104th in the country on Newsweek's 2014 list of "America's Top High Schools."
+WHS was also named to U.S. News & World Report's 2014 "Best High Schools" list, The Washington Post's 2014 "America's Most Challenging High Schools" list and Niche's 2014 "Best Public High Schools" list.
 The Westonka School District was named to the College Board's AP District Honor Roll in 2012 for increasing access to Advanced Placement exams as well as scores of 3 or higher (usually the minimum to earn college credit).